-1. Cardioid Microphones (see photo in appendix)
+1. Cardioid Gooseneck Microphones (see photo in appendix)

-Cardioid microphones are located on each counsel table and the podium.
+Cardioid Gooseneck microphones are located on each counsel table.
 Cardioid microphones are unidirectional microphones designed to pick up sound from the front of the microphone, with surrounding sounds from the side and back of the microphone minimized.
-As such, individuals who are speaking must place the microphone at the proper angle and distance in order to clearly carry and capture their voice.
+As such, individuals who are speaking to the court, must place the microphone at the proper angle and distance in order to clearly carry and capture their voice.